-Are you ready for a major housecleaning but not sure how long you should keep old income tax records?
-Before throwing away important income tax documents, consider these guidelines.
+Are you ready for a major housecleaning but not sure how long you need to keep old income tax records?
+Before throwing away important income tax records, consider these general guidelines.

 Federal income tax regulations require you to keep your records as long as they can be material to the administration of the tax law.

-Tailor your retention period to the longer of the federal or state requirements.
-In deciding your own record retention schedule, consider indefinitely keeping those records that cannot be recreated by any other office, institution or governmental unit.
-Also keep your own financial concerns in mind when determining how long to retain your records.
+Tailor your retention years to the longer of the federal or state requirements.
+In deciding your own record retention schedule, consider indefinitely keeping those records that cannot be recreated by any other office, institution, or governmental unit.
+Also, keep your own financial concerns in mind when determining how long to keep your records.
 Most importantly, consult with your attorney for approval of any record retention policy.